-In addition to the Reventon Breccia, the Company has identified other mineral occurrences on the property - the most note worthy being the Los Alisos, the El Portrero, and the La Estella Zones.
+In addition to the Reventon Breccia, the Company has identified other mineral occurrences on the property - the most noteworthy being the Los Alisos, the El Portrero, and the La Estella Zones.
+The El Portrero Zone is a potential bulk tonnage silver zone located approximately one kilometre northeast of the Reventon Breccia; while the La Estrella Zone is a high grade polymetallic vein system located two kilometres southwest of the Reventon Breccia.
 The Los Alisos Zone occurs approximately 500 metres to the south of the Reventon Breccia.
 The Los Alisos and Reventon Breccia zones appear to be geologically similar in that they have a comparable geochemical signature and both occur in diorite porphyry.
 The area between the two zones is covered by post-mineral volcanics and agglomerate; however the Los Alisos Zone may be open to the north and the east.